 Step #2: Upload your trip details

 Once you’ve created a passenger locator form account, you’ll be able to upload specific details about your trip.
+While you’ll only need to create an account once, you will need to upload trip details with each trip.
 When logged in you can click the “Create a new form” button, and then you can enter your trip details.

 You’ll be asked to share when you plan to arrive in the UK, and when you plan to depart.

 You’ll then be asked about your vaccination status.
 That’s because as of recently, fully vaccinated travelers coming from amber list countries no longer need to quarantine.
 So you’ll be asked to confirm that you’ve been fully vaccinated at least 14 days prior to arriving in the UK, and that you haven’t been in any red list countries in the past 10 days.

 Assuming you’ve been vaccinated, you’ll then be asked in what country your vaccination took place.

 You’ll then be asked if you plan to stay in the UK or are just in transit.

 You’ll be asked what airport you’ll be arriving at, what country you’re traveling from, which flight you’re taking, and what your seat number is (if you haven’t yet been assigned a seat, I’d recommend just writing “none,” as that does the trick, and allows you to proceed).

 You’ll be asked what airport you’ll be departing from, what country you’re traveling to, which flight you’re taking, and what your seat number is.